Josiah-Adesola/Covid-19-Dashboard/README.md

 # DATA TRANSFORMATION

-I performed data transformation with Power Query in Microsoft Excel, it was a fun progress.
-I merged the confirmed, recovered and death cases together, made them individual columns.
+I performed data transformation with Power Query in Microsoft Excel, it was fun progress.
+I merged the confirmed, recovered and death cases together, and made their individual columns.
 The 872+ columns were transferred to rows for easy analysis.
-Then I combined all the 3 queries to a single query called the Consolidated Data.
+Then I combined all the 3 queries into a single query called the Consolidated Data.

 ------------------------------------------------